 - Khao Sok National Park: Probably the best national park in Thailand, Khao Sok offers caves, jungles, rivers and gorgeous limestone scenery.

 - Islands: Thailand has an absolute ton of beautiful tropical islands.
 For the adventurous it is possible to find small islands all over Southeast Asia that are pretty much uninhabited.
 Some islands are very crowded and others only have just a few bungalows on them; some of the best (well, best known!) are Ko Samet, Ko Taruato, Ko chang, Ko Tao, Ko Samui and the Similian Islands.
+To discover something a little bit different, head on over to Koh Lipe.

 - Kanchanaburi: In 1942 Kanchanaburi was under Japanese control and it was here that Asian forced laborers and Allied POWs were made to build the infamous ‘Bridge on the River Kwai’ as part of the ‘Death Railway’.
 Although a sobering experience the bridge is surrounded by some gorgeous waterfalls that are well worth a visit once you have been to the ‘Jeath War Museum’.